JOJ0/discodos/sphinx/source/MANUAL.md

 ### The *search* command

+#### Online search

-As the name implies, this command searches in your collection.
-By default it uses the Discogs API to search for release names, track names, track artists, catalog numbers and labels.
+As the name implies, this command searches in your collection. **By default it uses the Discogs API to search for release names, track names, track artists, catalog numbers and labels.**, and then compares those results with your local collection data in the DiscoBASE.
+This is an efficient way, that makes use of the versatile Discogs search without having to reinvent the wheel.

-To search an album of artist "Amon Tobin" you would type:
+Let's try a search:

-`dsc search "Amon Tobin Foley Room"`
+`dsc search "Amon Tobin"`

-You will see the Album's details and its contents.

 _**Note: The online search is designed "first match"**_

 So this gives you the first found "Amon Tobin" album in your collection only.
 You have to be more specific to find a particular album:

-`dsc search "Amon Tobin"`
+`dsc search "Amon Tobin Foley Room"`

+#### Offline search

 If you currently are not connected to the internet or you enable "offline mode" the *search* command behaves differently: Your search terms are only applied against the *release title* and the *release artist(s)*, but not the *track name*.
 There is a reason for this: DiscoDOS by default does not import *track name*.
 Even though certainly you have the option to import *track names*, the search does not rely on this.
 Maybe this behaviour changes in future releases.
 It was a design decision in the first DiscoDOS prototype versions.